 Inventory, lb : 0

 The Black limes are called Loomi in the Middle East, and are often referred to as Omani limes or Limu Omani for their country of origin.
-Black limes are most often used in the cuisine of Iran, Iraq and northern India.
+The limes used to make Omani limes are botanically Citrus aurantifolia, likely key limes.
+Black limes are most often used in the cuisines of Iran, Iraq and northern India.
+The ground Black limes are used to make Loomi tea, which is touted as a refreshing, thirst quencher.

+Black limes have been a mainstay of Persian cuisine since ancient times.
 Bedouin women used Loomi, or Black limes to dye yarn.
 In Saudi Arabia, Black limes are a staple ingredient in dishes such as kabsa, matazeez, jareesh and qursan.
+Folklore around the Dried limes says that grandmothers would make Loomi tea, and crush the limes with their hands while soaking them in gallons of water.

 Originally developed in Oman, a country located south of Iran along the Arabian Sea, Black limes are an essential ingredient in both Persian and Indian cooking.
 They can be found in Persian food stores or the more adventurous chef can make their own.